Marked points on translation surfaces: Proof of Theorem

 Throughout the rest of this paper, $\cQ, \cQ'$, etc., will denote connected components of strata of quadratic differentials.
 Recall that point markings over strata of Abelian differentials are classified in \cite{Apisa}, so we make the following standing assumption for the remainder of the paper. \begin{ass} All strata of quadratic differentials considered will not consist of squares of Abelian differentials. \end{ass}

-We begin by noting that we have already classified irreducible $n$-point markings with $n>1$.
+We begin by noting that we have already classified irreducible $n$-point markings with $n>1$, as a consequence of Theorem \ref{T:main} and Lemma \ref{L:R-H}.

-\begin{cor} Let $\cQ$ be higher rank.
+\begin{cor} Let $\cQ$ have rank bigger than 1.
 If $\cQ$ is not hyperelliptic, then there are no irreducible $n$-point markings with $n>1$.
 If $\cQ$ is hyperelliptic, the only such point markings occur when $n=2$ and the two points are interchanged by the involution. \end{cor}